ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 the nephew that includes the stale block receives the remaining 12.5%.
 Transaction fees, however, are not awarded to uncles.

-Ethereum implements a simplified version of GHOST which only goes down seven levels.
+Cloiinkcoin implements a simplified version of GHOST which only goes down seven levels.
 Specifically, it is defined as follows:

 - A block must specify a parent, and it must specify 0 or more uncles